 My perspective is that the path to value (information out!) is fairly short, leveraging the power of these tools to get data about your network.

-How much you want to invest, both money and time, in servers, storage, building clusters for robustness, installing the applications rather than running in a container, etc. is something to consider before going too far down the ELK path.
+How much you want to invest, both money and time, in servers, storage, building clusters for robustness, installing the applications rather than running in a container, is something to consider before going too far down the ELK path.

 I’ve had another reason for working with ELK, which is likely to surface in another blog.
 Hint: telemetry, Nexus 9K.